joshGuth/serverless-college-search/README.md

 I decided to utilize Typescript to help avoid errors, and to make my code as explicit as possible.
 For styling I used Material UI to quickly add a responsive layout, and to match the styling of Google Maps.

 I also wanted to utililze the performance improvements from serving a NextJS application from AWS Cloudfront.
-To help with the deployment process, I decided to host this application on AWS Amplify.
+To help with the deployment process, I decided to host this application on AWS Amplify and leverage Amplify's CI solution.

 ## Prior to Starting the App